mrmundt/ptc-catalog/pages/save-ptc-to-repository.md

 Depending on your team's preferred version control system, work style, etc., there are numerous options on how to incorporate a PTC into your project's repository.
-We will provide some examples (in GitHub and GitLab)
-- but feel free to use your new PTC however you see fit!
+We will provide some examples (in GitHub and GitLab), but feel free to use your new PTC however you see fit!

 ### Open an Issue

 1. Navigate to your project's issues

    **GitHub**:
    ![GitHub Issues](/ptc-catalog/assets/images/click_on_issues.png)
    **GitLab**:
    ![GitLab Issues](/ptc-catalog/assets/images/gitlab_click_on_issue.png)
 2. Open a new issue

    **GitHub**:
    ![New GitHub Issue](/ptc-catalog/assets/images/create_new_issue.png)
    **GitLab**:
    ![New GitLab Issue](/ptc-catalog/assets/images/gitlab_create_new_issue.png)
 3. Copy-paste the contents of your downloaded markdown file into the issue and submit or create the issue

    **GitHub**:
    ![Submit GitHub Issue](/ptc-catalog/assets/images/submit_new_issue.png)
    **GitLab**: